How do species respond to environmental change, behaviourally, physiologically and evolutionarily?

 My research investigates the evolutionary relationships among a native Australian medicinal plant clade which lacks scientific appraisal.
 It comprise several species of conservation priority.

-My research tackles how alpine plants and plant communities respond to environmental changes, disturbances and extreme events, in terms of their distribution, community composition and
+My research tackles how alpine plants and plant communities respond to environmental changes, disturbances and extreme events, in terms of their distribution, community composition and thermal tolerances.

 My PhD project focuses on measuring and understanding change to biodiversity on large scales (national to global) using biodiversity indicators.